What is GFCI outlet

 When should I use a GFCI outlet?

-GFCI outlets should be used in any area where water and electricity may come into contact, such as bathrooms, kitchens, laundry rooms, basements, and outdoor areas.
+GFCI outlets should be used in any area where water is present, such as bathrooms, kitchens, laundry rooms, and outdoor areas.

-How do I know if my outlet is GFCI?
+How do I know if an outlet is a GFCI?

-GFCI outlets have a 'test' and 'reset' button, and they may also be labeled as 'GFCI' or have a GFCI symbol on them.
+GFCI outlets have a 'test' and 'reset' button, and may also have a light that indicates when the GFCI is working properly.

 Connect with certified professionals in your area